 Figure 8.2.3.2-1: F1 Setup procedure: Successful Operation.

 The gNB-DU initiates the procedure by sending a F1 SETUP REQUEST message including the appropriate data to the gNB-CU.
 The gNB-CU responds with a F1 SETUP RESPONSE message including the appropriate data.

+The gNB-CU may include the Cells to be Activated List IE in the F1 SETUP RESPONSE message.
+The Cells to be Activated List IE includes a list of cells that the gNB-CU requests the gNB-DU to activate.
+The gNB-DU shall activate the cells included in the Cells to be Activated List IE.

-The exchanged data shall be stored in respective node and used for the duration of the TNL association.
+The exchanged data shall be stored in respective node and used as long as there is an operational primary TNL association.
 When this procedure is finished, the F1 interface is operational and other F1 messages can be exchanged.

+If the Additional TNL Connectivity Information IE is included in the F1 SETUP RESPONSE message, the gNB-DU shall, if supported, store it and use it to establish additional TNL associations.
+Only the gNB-DU may initiate the release of any additionally established TNL association.

 8.2.3.3 Unsuccessful Operation